Markets

 Swing traders focus on capturing a portion of an expected price move.
 While day traders look at minute-to-minute price changes, swing traders look at trends that play out over several days.

-This type of trading allows for more flexibility, as you don’t need to be glued to your computer screen all day.
+This is considered one of the most profitable trading types that allows more flexibility, as you don’t need to be glued to your computer screen all day.

 Some effective swing trading techniques include: